Nargeshdb/ResourceLeakDocker/README.md

 ./run-always-call-on-plume-util.sh
 ```

-Check that you get a "build succeeded" message at the end.
+Check that you get a "BUILD SUCCESSFUL" message at the end.

 Running these commands takes about (TODO: minutes).